Related pages

 'Budget' tablets - are they worth the saving?

-With the market for tablets continuing to grow (not rapidly, but consistently), the arrival of a number of budget tablets is inevitable - click here to see our pick of the bunch.
-These devices are far cheaper, with most coming in at the £150 mark, compared to the £400-500 you'll have to shell out for a top-of-the-range tablet.
+With the market for tablets continuing to grow (not as rapidly as some had hoped, but but still pretty fast), the arrival of a number of budget offerings is inevitable - click here to see our pick of the bunch.
+These devices are far cheaper than the big brand competitors - and far cheaper than they were last year, with quite a selection now below £80.

-..but is there a market for these inevitably lower-specced tablets?
-Well by looking over Amazon.co.uk's best sellers, many of these budget tabs are better sellers at the retail giant than the more widely known iPads, Galaxy Tabs and Eee Pad Transformers of this world.
-We obviously can't infer that they are anywhere near better sellers overall, since many of these budget tablets likely are not selling anywhere else but Amazon, but this new strain of budget tablets are definitely worth investigating - especially if you haven't bitten the bullet and bought a tablet yet.
+..but is there a market for these inevitably lower-specced models?
+Well - looking over Amazon.co.uk's best sellers, many of these budget tabs are actually selling better at the retail giant than the more widely known iPads, Galaxy Tabs and Eee Pad Transformers of this world.
+We obviously can't infer that they are anywhere near better sellers overall, since many of these budget slates likely are not selling anywhere else but Amazon, but this new strain of budget offerings are definitely worth investigating - especially if you haven't bitten the bullet and bought anything yet.

 Touchscreen

 Things aren't all bad for resisitve screens, however.
-They don't require direct contact with your fingers to function; styluses work perfectly well, as will a gloved hand.
+They don't require direct contact with your fingers to function; styluses work OK, as will a gloved hand.
 However, the lack of multi-touch capability may prove too much of a sacrifice for many users.
+Remember that some games require multi-touch screens.

 Processor

-A quick browse of specs on our respective tablet comparison charts for large tablets and budget tablets will reveal that when it comes to processors, there is no substantial difference between the two price levels in terms of GHz.
+A quick browse of specs on our respective comparison charts for mainstream and for the cheaper models will reveal that when it comes to processors, there is no substantial difference between the two price levels in terms of GHz.

-However, most higher range tablets feature dual-core processors compared to the single-core ones found in the budget tablets, and as a result running multiple processes and switching between them/multitasking is likely to be a laggier experience.
+However, most higher range slates feature dual-core or quad-core processors compared to the single-core ones found in the cheaper models, and as a result running multiple processes and switching between them (multitasking) is likely to be a laggier experience.
+However, a dual core device is nowhere near twice as fast as a single core one.
+To be honest, if you want to keep the price down and buy new, you will almost certainly be getting a single-core processor.
+Don't worry about it too much.

-Most budget tablets come with a memory of either 265 or 512MB.
+Many cheaper slates come with a memory of either 265 or 512MB.
 With the exception of the iPad + iPad 2 (which can get away with 256/512MB respectively since using Apple's own iOS, optimised from the ground-up for the devices in question, is far less demanding) higher end tablets come with at least 1GB of RAM.
-It is clear that this is one of the main cutbacks made by budget tablet manufacturers, which will lead to a slower user experience overall with these budget tablets.
+It is clear that this is one of the main cutbacks made by budget manufacturers, which will lead to a slower user experience overall, but particularly when running several apps at once.
+There are now several cheaper models with 1GB of RAM and since this amouunt is almost essential to run the newer Android 4 (see below), it's prbably worth the extra money.
+(1,000MB = 1GB)

 Battery life

-It is expected that budget tablets would save a bit of money with smaller batteries, a prediction that is confirmed by the specs of our featured budget tablets.
-While most top-end tablets feature batteries of over 6000 mAh (very roughly translating into around 8 hours of reasonable use - something that's very difficult to define), most budget tabs have batteries more similar to 3500-4000 mAh (~4 hours).
+It is expected that the cheaper devices would save a bit of money with smaller batteries, a prediction that is confirmed by the specs of our featured budget offerings.
+While most top-end machines feature batteries of over 6000 mAh (very roughly translating into around 8 hours of reasonable use - something that's very difficult to define), most cheaper tabs have batteries more in the 3500-4000 mAh range (~4 hours).
 This could or could not be a dealbreaker, depending on how much you are intending to use the device while out and about.
+Around the house, a shorter battery life is less of an issue.
+If the users are younger children, a little less chance to stay fixed in a game app could even be a good thing.

 Camera